 The Provincetown Art Association and Museum’s commitment to accessible arts learning opportunities for young people dates to the 1920s.

-PAAM’s youth programs are supported in part by the Massachusetts Cultural Council, a state agency; the Bilezikian Family Foundation; the Arts Foundation of Cape Cod; Ted Jones and Peter Petas; the Aeroflex Foundation: an anonymous donor; the National Arts and Humanities Youth Program Award, an initiative of the President’s Committee on the Arts and Humanities.
-The President’s Committee partners with the Institute for Museum and Library Services, the National Endowment for the Humanities, and the National Endowment for the Arts.
-PAAM collaborates with the Provincetown, Nauset, and Monomoy School Districts, and Provincetown Community Television to provide accessible programming of the highest caliber.
+PAAM’s youth programs are supported in part by the Massachusetts Cultural Council, a state agency; the Arts Foundation of Cape Cod; the National Endowment for the Arts; Ted Jones and Peter Petas; the Aeroflex Foundation; an anonymous donor; The Bilezikian Family Foundation; and Stop & Shop Provincetown, in memory of John Michael Gray.
+PAAM collaborates with the Provincetown, Nauset, and Monomoy School Districts, Cape Cod Lighthouse Charter School, Cape Cod Regional Technical School, and Cape Cod Community College to provide accessible, creative education programs of the highest caliber.